dkilfoyle/logic2/README.md

 1. Micro-subset verilog-like DSL for coding the array of logic gates (parsed using Antlr)
 2. Monaco-based code editor with automatic linting/error reporting, smart indentation, code folding, hints
+3. IDE docking ui courtesy of JupyterLab's Lumino widgets
-3. Schematic visualisation courtesy of d3-hwschematic
+4. Schematic visualisation courtesy of d3-hwschematic
-4. Testbench simulation with graphical trace output
+5. Testbench simulation with graphical trace output and schematic animation
-5. Coming soon: simulation timeline animation
-6. IDE ui courtesy of JupyterLab's Lumino widgets
+6. Circuit description as gates, boolean logic or verilog behavioural model
+7. Generate arbitrary outputs from truth table and Sum of Products or Karnaugh Map

 ## DSL